 - Any type of roadway debris

 The elements can pose grave risks to motorcycle drivers and help cause motorcycle accidents.
 The sun can make it hard to see.
 Wet roads due to rain and snow can cause a motorcycle to hydroplane.
 The wet surfaces almost certainly will make it much harder to stop.
 The heat and cold can also make it hard for the driver to focus on the road

 Cars and trucks don’t anticipate motorcycles

 Many motorcycle accidents are due to negligence of the drivers of four-wheel cars and multi-wheel trucks.
 Car drivers, for example, often fail to judge correctly how motorcycle operators are traveling.
 They fail to give the motorcycle driver the right of way.
-Car and truck drivers often fail to pick up motorcycles in their rear-view mirrors or in blind spots.
+Car and truck drivers often fail to pick up motorcycles in their rear-view mirrors or blind spots.
 Car drivers often fail to see when a motorcycle driver is passing them.
 Many car and truck cars fail to gauge correctly the motion of a motorcycle when both are turning or both are in an intersection.
-Strong Florida motorycle accident lawyers hold neglgient car and truck drivers accountable.
+Strong Florida motorcycle accident lawyers hold negligent car and truck drivers accountable.